 Jimmy’s Satti is a highly recommended local restaurant whenever visitors ask where to eat.
-It’s the small, bite sized pieces of beef in thin bamboo skewers swimming in sweet-spicy sauce together with tamuh, rice cooked inside coconut palm leaves woven into balls.
+The small, bite-sized pieces of beef on thin bamboo skewers swim in sweet-spicy sauce, served with tamuh, rice cooked inside woven coconut palm leaves.
 It’s a no frills restaurant that locals also patronize.
 Best of all?
 It’s cheap.

 Satay or sate is a dish that is popular in Malaysia and Indonesia.
 It’s grilled meat like beef, mutton and chicken and goes with a peanut sauce.
 In the Philippines, it’s found in most provinces with local Muslim communities like in Metro Manila where it is offered as a street food, Tawitawi, especially in the eateries around the Chinese Pier and Zamboanga City.